fabric-devkit/demo-ldap/README.md

 To start the network, run ``start.sh``.
 To stop it, run ``stop.sh``
-To completely remove all incriminating evidence of the network on your system, run ``teardown.sh``.
+To completely remove the network on your system, run ``teardown.sh``.
+To rebuild the webApp docker image, run ``docker-compose build``.

 ## Usage (CLI)
 To enrol the initial Admin user in the CA, run ``enrolAdmin.sh``.